Volunteer for SAMI projects

 One of the main ideas behind the maths camp is to make maths an interactive subject.
 All lessons are designed to teach maths that students wouldn’t normally be taught in a standard high school curriculum.
 In the past, topics have included mathematical modeling, number theory, computer programming, mathematical thinking and spherical/hyperbolic geometry.
 Days at the maths camps are long and generally include problem solving sessions, activity sessions, computer sessions, physical activities and evening card games.
 After dinner, students and volunteers come together for card game sessions.
 Card games are an integral part of the camp as they teach logical thinking and strategy in a fun relaxed way.
 Passionate card game players are especially welcome, and if you are not, you probably will be by the end of the camp.

 How much will it cost me?

 On arrival at the camps, the cost of living will not be high.
-Around £200 to £400 would be sufficient for the two weeks, and it may be much less if you are happy to stay in basic accommodation and eat simple food.
+Costs vary between each of the camps so please contact a SAMI representative for the most up to date information.
+Roughly £200 to £400 should be sufficient for the two weeks, and it may be less if you are happy to stay in simple, shared accommodation.
 The main cost is the flights, which you will have to pay for and book yourself.
-These will be in the region of £600 – £900 depending on when you book, flight times, changes and durations.
+These will be in the region of £500 – £900 depending on when you book, flight times, changes and duration.
 For Kenya and Ethiopia an internal flight will also be required.
-This will be in the region of £40 for Kenya.
-For Ethiopia there is a small chance that the Ethiopian organisers will pay for volunteers’ internal flight to and from Bahir Dar.
-A return from Addis to Bahir Dar is about £200 on the Ethiopian Airlines website, it could be cheaper booking through an agent, and if you fly into Ethiopia using Ethiopian Airlines you get internal flights at about half price.
-There are also buses from Addis to Bahir Dar which take about 10 hours and are considerably cheaper (£10-£15 single).

 Which camp should I apply for?